SeanMcP/seanmcp.com/src/content/magnoliajs-2020-conference-notes.md

 ---
 title: MagnoliaJS 2020 conference notes
-description: Some notes from the talks that I was able to attend
+description: Some notes from the talks that I was able to attend.
 date: 2020-04-16T12:00-0400
 tags:
   - Blog